SORMAS-Foundation/SORMAS-Project/SERVER_SETUP.md

 ## Prerequisites

-### Java 8
+### Java 11

-**Please note:** Because of a bug in the current Payara version, deployment will fail with a Java version above 8u202!

-* Download and install the Java 8u202 **JDK** (not JRE) for your operating system.
+* Download and install the Java 11 **JDK** (not JRE) for your operating system.
 We suggest to use Zulu OpenJDK: https://www.azul.com/downloads/zulu/
   * **Linux**: https://docs.azul.com/zulu/zuludocs/#ZuluUserGuide/PrepareZuluPlatform/AttachAPTRepositoryUbuntuOrDebianSys.htm

 		sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 0xB1998361219BD9C9 sudo apt-add-repository 'deb http://repos.azulsystems.com/ubuntu stable main'
 		sudo apt-get update
-		sudo apt-get install zulu-8
+		sudo apt-get install zulu-11
-  * **Windows**: For testing and development environments we suggest to download and run the installer of the Java 8 **JDK** for 32 or 64 bit client systems (depending on your system).
+  * **Windows**: For testing and development environments we suggest to download and run the installer of the Java 11 **JDK** for 32 or 64 bit client systems (depending on your system).
 * You can check your Java version from the shell/command line using: ``java -version``

 ### Postgres Database